psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specialisations-for-non-template-members-of-class-template.md

 solution is to define specialisations only for those specific methods.

 Perhaps the most useful part of this feature is the ability to specialise member functions.
-Let's take a look at a concrete example.
+Let’s take a look at a concrete example.

 ## Implementing Generic RAII Wrapper for Resource Handles